Title

 The Commission establishes guidelines to ensure equitable treatment and accommodations for persons with disabilities during licensure examinations, including specific provisions for blind, physically handicapped, and deaf or mute examinees.

-Examinees with low vision who can still read the test questions are treated as ordinary examinees but are allowed to sit near windows or in a place with proper illumination.
+They are treated as ordinary examinees but are allowed to sit near the window or in an area with proper illumination.

-Physically handicapped examinees are assigned seating at the ground floor or the lowest floor of the test center, together with ordinary examinees.
+They shall be assigned at the ground floor or at the lowest floor in the test center, together with other ordinary examinees.

-Yes, the Commission may adopt additional procedures applicable to examinees with other disabilities not specifically covered, provided they do not compromise the integrity of the licensure examination.
+The Commission may adopt procedures applicable to examinees with other kinds of disabilities not covered, provided it does not compromise the integrity of the licensure examination.

-The Resolution took effect fifteen days after its publication in the Official Gazette or a newspaper of general circulation.
+It takes effect fifteen (15) days after its publication in the official gazette or in a newspaper of general circulation.

 Analyze Cases Smarter, Faster